 Figure 3. (a) Generalized map of the Tahoe/Truckee region faults on shaded relief map.
 Solid black lines are faults; dashed black lines are inferred faults.
-Black balls represent downthrown side of normal fault; black arrows represent sense of strike-slip motion.
+Black balls mark the downthrown side of normal fault; black arrows represent sense of strike-slip motion.
 MVFZ – Mohawk Valley fault zone; DGFZ – Dog Valley fault zone; PF – Polaris fault; MRFZ – Mount Rose fault zone; IVF – Incline Village fault; SLNTF – Stateline-North Tahoe fault; TSFFZ – Tahoe-Sierra frontal fault zone; WTDPF – West Tahoe-Dollar Point fault; GF – Genoa fault; AVFZ – Antelope Valley fault zone; LT – Lake Tahoe. (b) Simplified plate boundary map showing the San Andreas fault (SAF), and Walker Lane belt (WLB; dashed line).
 Modified from Brothers et al. (2009).

 a through-going structure, linking the dextral Mohawk Valley Fault zone to the northwest (Sawyer et al., 2013; Gold et al., 2014), possibly as far south as the Dollar Point segment of the West Tahoe fault near Tahoe City, CA.

 Primary faults of the Tahoe basin, the West Tahoe, the Stateline–North Tahoe, and the Incline Village, all display down-to-the-east offsets with vertical slip rates of 0.4–0.8 mm/yr, 0.35–0.6 mm/yr, and 0.18–0.30 mm/yr, respectively (Kent et al., 2005; Brothers et al., 2009; Dingler et al., 2009).
 This extensional component of Walker Lane deformation, based on geologic and geodetic studies, is transferred from the western Basin and Range onto the eastern flank of the Sierra Nevada (Henry and Perkins, 2001).
-The Tahoe basin faults are oriented, from west to east, in right-stepping en echelon geometry, in the footwall of the west tilted Carson Range block.
-The Carson Range block is bounded on east by the Genoa fault, ~25 km from the West Tahoe fault.
-The sub-parallel Stateline–North Tahoe and Incline Village faults, in the northeast basin translate to a more northeasterly strike at their northeastern extent with corresponding ESE dip directions; they show similar minimum lengths of ~40 km (Schweickert et al., 2004; Brothers et al., 2009; Schmauder, 2013).
+The Tahoe basin faults are oriented, from west to east, in a right-stepping en echelon geometry, in the footwall of the west-tilted Carson Range block.
+The Carson Range block is bounded on east by the Genoa fault, ~25 km east of the West Tahoe fault.
+The sub-parallel Stateline–North Tahoe and Incline Village faults in the northeast basin translate to a more northeasterly strike at their northeastern extent with, corresponding ESE dip directions; they show similar minimum lengths of ~40 km (Schweickert et al., 2004; Brothers et al., 2009; Schmauder, 2013).
 These faults are located ~7 km and ~10 km to the east of the strike of the West Tahoe fault.
-The West Tahoe fault, the primary and westernmost of the basin’s principle normal faults, trends N-S bounding the Sierran range front (minimum length ~55 km).
-In opposite sense to the Stateline-North Tahoe and Incline Village faults, the West Tahoe strikes more northwesterly at its northern extent.
+The West Tahoe fault, the primary and westernmost of the basin’s principle normal faults, trends N-S, bounding the Sierran range front (minimum length ~55 km).
+In an opposite sense to the Stateline-North Tahoe and Incline Village faults, the West Tahoe strikes more northwesterly at its northern extent.
 Numerous scarps along the West Tahoe fault, many imaged by underwater techniques, show a steeply east-dipping structure.
-Howle et al. (2012) suggest a Sierran frontal fault system west of the West Tahoe fault along numerous, closely spaced, faults based on the alignment of offset moraines and other back-tilted features, interpreted from recent LiDAR data.
+Howle et al. (2012) interpreted recent LiDAR data as showing offset moraines and other back-tilted features indicating the location numerous, closely spaced faults of the Sierran frontal fault system west of the West Tahoe fault .
 This controversial interpretation (Maloney et al., 2013; Schmauder, 2013) places an almost three-fold increase in the slip rate across this Sierran frontal fault system, as compared to the contribution from the West Tahoe fault.

 DATA AND METHODS